9/11 Unity Walk

 2013 9/11 Unity Walk NYC

-The Walk will begin at St. Andrew’s Roman Catholic Church (20 Cardinal Hayes Pl) at 3PM and end with a 30-minute interfaith prayer service at the September 11th Museum and Memorial at 5PM.
-Ticketed entrance to the September 11th Museum and Memorial is provided by Religions for Peace USA.
-There is a limted number of tickets so please RSVP before hand.
+The Walk began at St. Andrew’s Roman Catholic Church (20 Cardinal Hayes Pl) at 3PM and ended with a 30-minute interfaith prayer service at the September 11th Museum and Memorial at 5PM.
+Ticketed entrance to the September 11th Museum and Memorial was provided by Religions for Peace USA.

 Walkers and others joining for the final interfaith service will enter at the memorial at 4:50PM The museum entry is located at the northwest corner of Albany and Greenwich streets.
 Those interesting in joining only for the final prayer service are invited to meet RFPUSA staff wearing 9/11 Unity Walk t-shirts outside museum entry.
 For more detailed instruction on getting to the museum entry, see this information.

-The 2013 9/11 Unity Walk is done in cooperative partnership with the Interfaith Center of New York, Intersections International, and September 11th Families for Peaceful Tomorrows, all of whom have generously offered to have representatives offering reflections on the meaning of 9/11 for their community today.
+The 2013 9/11 Unity Walk was a cooperative partnership with the Interfaith Center of New York, Intersections International, and September 11th Families for Peaceful Tomorrows, all of whom generously offered to have representatives offering reflections on the meaning of 9/11 for their community.